Village of the Giants: Director

 The film's director, Bert I. Gordon, was involved with many size-themed movies in his career (perhaps coincidentally, his initials are "BIG").
-Besides Village, these include: King Dinosaur (1955), Beginning of the End (1957), The Cyclops (1957), The Amazing Colossal Man (1957), Attack of the Puppet People (1958), War of the Colossal Beast (1958), Earth vs. the Spider (1958), and The Food of the Gods (1976).
+Besides Village, these include King Dinosaur (1955), Beginning of the End (1957), The Cyclops (1957), The Amazing Colossal Man (1957), Attack of the Puppet People (1958), War of the Colossal Beast (1958), Earth vs. the Spider (1958), and The Food of the Gods (1976).

 The film was made by Gordon's newly formed Berkeley Productions.
 It was to be the first of a three-year 12-picture deal between Berkeley and Joseph E. Levine's Embassy Productions.
 Some of these were to be for TV, others for theaters.
 The next two planned films were titled The Creatures of Dr. Freak and Horror House, but neither of these were made.

 Casting

 The cast features a number of children of established Hollywood actors: Beau Bridges (son of Lloyd Bridges), Ron Howard (son of Rance Howard), Tisha Sterling (daughter of Robert Sterling and Ann Sothern), Toni Basil (daughter of Louis Basil) and Tim Rooney (son of Mickey Rooney).

-Debi Storm completed her role as the sheriff's daughter in just three days.
+Debi Storm completed her role as Cora, the sheriff (Joe Turkel)'s daughter in just three days.
 Vicki London, who played Georgette, is absent from the screen for most of the giant scenes in the film.
 Robert Random and Joy Harmon each also appeared in episodes of Gidget, which debuted in the fall of 1965.

-The cat appearing in this film was named Orangey (later renamed Minerva), and Village of the Giants was the second time he played the role of a cat larger than a human, the first being Scott Carey's (actor Grant Williams) pet in The Incredible Shrinking Man (1957).
-His most famous roles were as "Rhubarb" in the film Rhubarb (1951) and the cat in Breakfast at Tiffany's (1961).
+The cat appearing in this film was named Orangey (later renamed Minerva), and Village of the Giants was the second time he played the role of a cat larger than a human, the first being Scott Carey's (Grant Williams) pet in The Incredible Shrinking Man (1957).
+His most famous roles were as Rhubarb in the film Rhubarb (1951) and Cat in Breakfast at Tiffany's (1961).

 Tommy Kirk made the film after his arrest for drug possession.
 He later said he wasn't "too embarrassed" about the film.
 "It's kind of a crazy movie but the production values are pretty good and it sort of holds together.
 I could have done without the dancing ducks, though."

-Beau Bridges has one of his earliest roles as the unofficial leader of the teenagers who turn into giants.
+Beau Bridges has one of his earliest roles as Fred, the unofficial leader of the teenagers who turn into giants.
 He later recalled:

 When I did it, I was about 18 or 19, and I took it all quite seriously.
 I thought it was my chance to really be a spokesperson for my generation, you know?
 I had that long speech when I'm in the theater, and I've eaten this goo ...
 I address the police chief of the town about the young people, the teenagers, that he says are losing control, and I speak out about freedom and everything.
 I took it so seriously, and I think I even rewrote my lines.
 Now, though, it's, uh, a little embarrassing.